-Ryan Parkin CEO and Managing Director 28 September 2022
+Ryan Parkin CEO and Managing Director 28 September 2023

-AUDITOR'S INDEPENDENCE DECLARATION TO THE DIRECTORS OF INFINITY LITHIUM CORPORATION LIMITED
+AUDITOR'S INDEPENDENCE DECLARATION

+TO THE DIRECTORS OF INFINITY LITHIUM CORPORATION LIMITED AND ITS CONTROLLED ENTITIES

-In relation to the independent audit for the year ended 30 June 2022, to the best of my knowledge and belief there have been:
+In relation to the independent audit for the year ended 30 June 2023, to the best of my knowledge and belief there have been:

-- No contraventions of the auditor independence requirements of the Corporations Act (i) 2001; and - No contraventions of APES 110 Code of Ethics for Professional Accountants (ii) (including Independence Standards).
+- (i) No contraventions of the auditor independence requirements of the Corporations Act 2001; and - (ii) no contraventions of APES 110 Code of Ethics for Professional Accountants (including Independence Standards).

-This declaration is in respect of Infinity Lithium Corporation Limited and the entities it controlled during the year.
+This declaration is in respect of Infinity Lithium Corporation and its controlled entities during the year.